mosip/k8s-infra/k8-cluster/on-prem/rke2/README.md

   |TCP|443|RKE2 server and agent nodes|External traffic (if any apart fron nginx/loadbalancer)|
   |TCP|10250|RKE2 server and agent nodes|kubelet metrics|
 * Ansible script to be used for opening ports via `ufw` on all VM's/machines.
-  * Configure Wireguard conf and connect to the wireguard tunnel.
+  * Configure `Wireguard conf` and establish wireguard tunnel with Wireguard Bastion server.
   * Install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your personel computer or machine used to perform deployment.
   * Create a copy of `hosts.ini.sample` as `hosts.ini`.
   * Update `hosts.ini` with proper details of all the VM's/machines.